Stratification Trees for Adaptive Randomization in Randomized Controlled Trials: Preliminaries

 \begin{example} \emph{Stratified block randomization} (SBR) assigns a fixed proportion $\pi(k)$ of individuals within stratum $k$ to treatment $1$.
 Formally, let $n(k)$ be the number of units in stratum $k$, and let $n_1(k)$ be the number of units assigned to treatment 1 in stratum $k$.
 In SBR, $n_1(k)$ is given by

 SBR proceeds by randomly assigning $n_1(k)$ units to treatment $1$ for each $k$, where all

 possible assignments are equally likely.
 This assignment procedure has the attractive feature that it targets the proportion $\pi(k)$ as directly as possible.
-An early discussion of SBR can be found in \cite{zelen1974}.
-SBR is a popular method of assignment in economics (for example, every RCT published in the Quarterly Journal of Economics in 2017 used SBR). \end{example}
+An early discussion of SBR can be found in \cite{zelen1974}. \end{example}

 We conclude this section by showing that Assumptions \ref{ass:indep_treat} and \ref{ass:unif_treat} are satisfied by SBR:

 \begin{proposition} Suppose randomization is performed through SBR (see Example \ref{ex:sbr_treat}), then Assumptions \ref{ass:indep_treat} and \ref{ass:unif_treat} are satisfied. \end{proposition}